RikVolger/fluidized-bed-ct/README.md

    necessary.
    Sometimes markers are barely visible in the column walls.
 That is fine, just make a guess.
+2. The actual calibration is done in the script `part01_calibrate.py`.
+When you run the script, a couple things happen:
-2. The function `annotated_data()` helps quickly selecting marker points in the images.
+   1. The function `annotated_data()` helps quickly selecting marker points in the images.
 The tool is a bit rudimental, but should get the job done.
-If `open_annotation` is `True` the tool annotates, if it is `False`, the tool returns previously annotated values.
+   2. If `open_annotation` is `True` the tool annotates, if it is `False`, the tool returns previously annotated values.
 The function creates some NumPy files in the background to store the annotations.
-These are stored next to your raw data, in a folder `calib`
+These are stored next to your raw data, in a folder `calib`.
    3. The script then builds a triangular geometry and uses that as an initial guess for the set-up.
 The parametrization is that of a static set-up with three sources and detectors that undergoes fixed rotations along a single axis.
 The geometry with unknown parameters is stored in `multicam_geom`.
    4. Then a function called `marker_optimization()` takes the geometries, and looks to find their parameters.
 This uses the _CaTE_ machinery to convert the geometry to a list of values that can be optimized with the nonlinear least-squares solver from SciPy.
 To find initial values for the markers, the annotated markers are found using a least-squares intersection in the 3D volume.
 If `plot=True` is passed, a plot will show the positions of the markers with their lines of projection.
 This should show how good/bad the current solution is.
 The CaTE geometries are stored in a file `geom.npy` afterward, in the `calib` folder.
 The found marker positions are also stored, but only for later convenience.

 The (optional, but recommended) script _part02_test_recon.py_ is to help figure out how accurate the reconstruction is.
 The projections from the marker scan be